SDredz/-Beta-0.0.1.5-Stay-Alert-mobile-app-Remake-/README.md

 # stay_alert_remake_2

-A remake of the Jamaican Stay Alert App
+A Flutter remake of the Jamaican Stay Alert App

 ## Getting Started